sebastiansandqvist/testesterone/README.md

 <img src="screenshots/testesterone-test-3.png" align="center">

-When `it` is called, the first argument must be a string that serves as the label for that test.
-If only that label is passed to `it`, then the test serves only as an informational label.
+When `it` is called, the first argument must be a string that is the label for that test.
+If only that label is passed to `it`, then the test serves as an informational label and does not run any assertions.
 This can be a placeholder for some future test that needs to be written, or for some functionality that has yet to be implemented.
 To run a test, you must pass a second argument to `it` which is a callback function that takes a parameter.
 This parameter is what will create each assertion.

 ```js
 test('foo', function(it) {